panaversity/learn-applied-generative-ai-fundamentals/15_gpt_actions/03_onboarding_gpt/readme.md

 2. Now in VS-Code `onboarding-service` folder their's a .env.example file.
 Rename it to .env

-3. Now let's setup the environment variables
+3. Now let's setup the environment variables.

-- Email Service Variables:
+- We will use Gmail Service for these Variables:

   - SMTP_USER
   - SMTP_PASSWORD

 - ONBOARDING_SERVER_URL=

-- Stripe Credentials:
+- Stripe will be setup for Payment Gateway:
   - STRIPE_SECRET_KEY
   - STRIPE_WEBHOOK_SECRET

+Follow each of the following A, B, C to complete this setup.

 ### A. GET - Email Service Variables: